menu

 Living in Branson

 Branson is a somewhat small city located in the state of Missouri.
-With a population of 12,947 people and nine constituent neighborhoods, Branson is the 63rd largest community in Missouri.
+With a population of 12,947 people and nine associated neighborhoods, Branson is the 63rd largest community in Missouri.

 Of important note, Branson is also a city of artists.
 Branson has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Branson’s character.

-Branson is a very ethnically-diverse city.
+Branson is a somewhat ethnically-diverse city.
 The people who call Branson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Branson residents report their race to be White, followed by Black or African-American.
-Branson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.26% of the city’s residents.
-Important ancestries of people in Branson include German, Irish, English, European, and French.
+Important ancestries of people in Branson include German, Irish, English, Italian, and European.

 The most common language spoken in Branson is English.
 Other important languages spoken here include Spanish and Langs. of India.